nkrusch/fi-news-corpus/docs/index.md

 from os.path import isfile, join import csv

-# path to corpus directory
+# path to corpus directory; change this value as necessary
 directory_path = './corpus'

 # read all files